Elk Grove Village, Illinois: Pre-colonial and colonial eras

+Incorporation and planned community

 The village was formally incorporated in 1956 in Elk Grove Township, and was founded as a planned suburban community.
 The majority of houses were constructed by Centex Corporation.
 As part of the original planning concept, the village was to be home to separated residential and industrial areas (the latter of which would later become the largest industrial park in the United States).
+Today, it ranks as the second-highest scoring American industrial park, according to Benchmarkia.

 Prior to its development as a residential community, it was home to many farmers and their families (mostly German immigrants).
 Many of the major streets in and around the village are named for these farmers.
 Busse Farm was the final undeveloped agricultural property in the village, located between Higgins Road and Oakton Street, and was at one time considered as a location for a new Chicago Bears stadium, to replace the aging Soldier Field.
 In 2018 the land was sold to be developed into the Elk Grove Technology Park.

 The original boundaries of Elk Grove Village's residential area were Higgins Road (Illinois Route 72) on the north, State Road (now Arlington Heights Road) on the west, Landmeier Road on the south, and Wildwood Road on the east.
 The village easily doubled in size during the 1960s.
 By the end of the decade, most of the land between O'Hare Airport and I-290/IL-53 was developed.
 As the village expanded to the south and west, new roads, schools, and parks were added to the community.
 Rupley Elementary was the first school to be constructed in Elk Grove Village.
 It was named after Ira Rupley, an executive vice president at Centex who helped lead the early development of the village.